suvambasak/supply-chain-ethereum/README.md

 # Functionalities

-- Producer can register him as a producer
+- The producer can register him as a producer
-- After registration he can add products, the attributes of product are
+- After registration he can add products, the attributes of a product are
     - Product ID
     - Product name
     - Price
     - Quantity
-- Producer should be able to change the price, if he want.
+- The producer should be able to change the price if he wants.
 - Customer can view the products
 - Customer can order the products (no need of sending money, only COD)
 - Customer can track the product using the order ID